 by Alan Guibord, TAC Founder

 Recently Randy Mott stated that he was changing the outsourcing model at GM.
 I have been hearing similar suggestions from many of TAC’s clients as well.
 Clearly there are no hard savings from outsourcing, so companies have been looking for other justifications.
-Many like the variability of staff to help them control fixed costs, others use outsourcing as a means for replacing old applications with services.
+Many like the variability of staff to help them control fixed costs, others use outsourcing as a means for replacing old applications with services, check out the best outsourced services out in the market.
 Whatever the reasons, firms are now taking a much harder look at their reasoning.

 The cloud has enabled us to create a virtual model, where we can personally control resources.
 This was not available before.
 Being able to create this virtual base gives firms the capability to gain access to selective talents and services with minimal effort.